dy/sprae/readme.md

 ### Web Components

-Sprae treats custom elements as boundaries — directives on the element set props, but sprae does not descend into children.
+Sprae treats a custom element as a boundary.
+Directives set its props, but sprae does not descend into its children.
 The component owns its DOM.

 ```html
 <user-card :each="u in users" :name="u.name" :avatar="u.avatar"></user-card>